KeaCluster/react-starter-guide/Part6.md

 ## This is it

-As mentioned from the start, the purpose of this guide is to get you started in React.
+As mentioned from the start, the purpose of this guide is to get you started with React.
 There are no [custom Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks#extracting-your-own-custom-hook-from-a-component), [React Redux](https://react-redux.js.org/) libraries or any of that stuff.